learn-co-students/bonus-sql-challenge-yale-web-yss-052719/README.md

 ## Instructions

 1. First, in the `parse.rb` file, write a script to convert the rows of this CSV into a SQL database that we can run queries against.
+How you model the domain is up to you - think about what will make this easy.
+You will need to create a connection to your database in the `config/environment.rb` file.
-2. Write a query to answer the following questions.
-Once you've come up with a working query, write it in the `answers.sql` file.
+2. Write methods to return SQL queries in the 'lib/queries.rb' file.
+Test them out by running `rake console`

 ### Questions